Already have a buyer or seller? Close the sale with DealNow.

 What are the Advantages of Physical Cash?

-1. Immediacy: exchanging cash provides instant settlement.
+1. Immediacy: cash provides instant settlement.
 Once the bills trade hands, the deal is done.
-There's no waiting for checks to clear or wire transfers to be processed.
+There’s no waiting for checks to clear or wire transfers to be processed.

 2. Security features: modern currency contains advanced anti-counterfeiting measures, from watermarks to color-shifting ink.
-While no system is foolproof, these features make successfully passing fake bills difficult for those who know how to check them.

 4. Universal acceptance: cash in hand is universally accepted at face value.
 You never have to wonder if the other party will accept bills as payment.
 Cash plays anywhere, anytime.